-Achieving grid stability with smart technologiesPosted on May 17th, 2018 in News
+Achieving grid stability with smart technologiesPosted on May 17th, 2018 in Media Releases

 The problems currently facing the efficiency and stability of the gird are multilayered, and grid-scale energy storage technologies are helping to deliver solutions, according to Gianpaolo Giuliani, Global Sales Director, Energy Storage for GE Energy.